AnIdiotsGuide/discordjs-bot-guide/first-bot/adding-a-config-file.md

 ## Why a config file?

 One of the advantages of having a configuration file is that you can safely copy your bot's code into, say, hastebin.com to show people, and your token won't be in there.
 A second advantage is that you can upload the code to a repository like github and, as long as you ignore the config file, your bot can be shared but remain secure.
-We'll see that in action in a future walkthrough.
+We'll see that in action in a future walk through.

 ## Step 1: The config file